 - The Turkish lira has a new symbol: — though travelers can still expect to see "TL," "YTL," and "TRY" used to denote the currency.

-For books printed before March 2014, the following may apply:
+For books printed before March 2014, the following may also apply:

 - Tram and bus prices have changed.
 A single tram ride is now 3 TL.
 Also, the transit system no longer offers the Akbil Pass.
 Travelers staying more than a few days and planning to use public transportation frequently should consider the İstanbulKart.